dphtran501/PetrwareRESTClient/README.md

 - [ ] **Using JSP reimplement the product list page.
 This is the page that contains the list of your products.**

-- [x] **Create REST services to allow for interaction with the order and product resources stored in your application database.
+- [x] **Create REST services to allow for interaction with the order and product resources stored in your application database.**

-    Refert to the [PetrwareRESTService](https://github.com/dphtran501/PetrwareRESTService) project for this requirement.
+    Refer to the [PetrwareRESTService](https://github.com/dphtran501/PetrwareRESTService) project for this requirement.

 - [x] **You will now need to replace all the database interactions in your web application with REST calls.
 Your web application will now act as a REST client and retrieve the MySQL data indirectly through the new RESTful web service.